qir-alliance/qir-spec/specification/under_development/output_schemas/Grammars.md

 # ABNF Grammars For Schema Definitions

-The ABNF grammars for the [Labeled and Async](./Labeled_And_Async.md) and [No Labels and Ordered](./No_Labels_And_Ordered.md) define the technical content of the files.
+The ABNF grammars for the [Labeled](./Labeled.md) and [Ordered](./Ordered.md) define the technical content of the files.
 The details of the QIR calls and how they map to the input is coverred in the associated specifications.
 Type consistency cannot be defined for array elements and is a validation concern when consuming output.

 ## Grammars